 R4.7.6 A student who missed tests and the end semester examination in the same course due to genuine reasons such as illness, family calamities etc., may be permitted to write a make-up examination for the missed end-semester examination alone.
 In such exceptional cases, the Dean (Academics) can permit changes in the Make-up Examination Rules, including assigning full weightage to end semester examinations taken through the Make-Up Examination route.

 4.8 Supplementary Examination

-R4.8.1 Students who get "U" grade and attendance grade "G" (Good) or "VG" in a lecture based core course, or one elective in the final semester, are eligible to seek a Supplementary Examination.
+R4.8.1 Students who get "U" grade and attendance grade "G" (Good) or "VG" (Very Good) in a lecture based core course are eligible to seek one2 Supplementary Examination for each such course.